 The diet is lacking in broad-based nutrition, including fiber

 Many healthy foods are prohibited on the lectin-free diet, making it hard to stick to.
 This food plan lacks many of the nutrients needed for optimum health.

-All plants, and animal products, contain some lectin.
+All plants and animal products contain some lectins.
 Fruits and vegetables on the low end of the lectin scale include:

 Foods highest in lectin include:

 - nightshade vegetables, such as tomatoes, potatoes, goji berries, peppers, and eggplant

 - all legumes, such as lentils, beans, peanuts, and chickpeas

 - peanut-based products, such as peanut butter and peanut oil